StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 aws sts get-caller-identity
 ```

-IF it is successful you should see a json payload return that looks like this:
+If it is successful you should see a json payload return that looks like this:

 ```json
 {